For admission to the department’s graduate programs, an applicant must present:

 Decisions about admissions and financial aid will, in each case, be based on evaluation of these materials as a whole.

-Applicants wishing to be considered for financial awards for the upcoming Fall 2014 year must do so by December 20; Spring 2014 applicants must apply by October 1 and will be admitted on a space-available basis and without funding.
+Applicants wishing to be considered for financial awards beginning in the Fall 2015 semester must submit a complete application by December 20; Spring 2015 applicants must apply by October 1 and will be admitted on a space-available basis and without funding.